 While I was doing research on food photography, well before I launched Crumby, one of the first resources I picked up was an eBook by Lindsay Ostrom of Pinch of Yum (one of my all-time fave blogs, for many reasons), Tasty Food Photography.
 Out of all the books and guides I’ve read, I can honestly say with all my heart that that’s the one that helped me the most.
 It’s easy to read, laid out well, and covers pretty much everything you could want to know about food photography.

 And anything you’re looking for that isn’t in the book?
 You can find at the Food Blogger Pro community.

-I was lucky enough to meet Lindsay (and her awesome hubby/assistant/tech guru/money-mastermind, Bjork) at the Food Blog Forum Orlando in February, and got to see and hear first hand about their adventures with PoY, both in panels as well as in person-to-person conversation.
+I was lucky enough to meet Lindsay and her hubby, Bjork at the Food Blog Forum Orlando in February, and got to see and hear first hand about their adventures with PoY, both in panels as well as in person-to-person conversation.

 I was, admittedly, a bit starstruck.
 These two are stars in the food blogger world – they run a supremely successful, popular blog (that I can only hope to emulate to one day), yet are totally normal, grounded people who are just like everyone else.
 And that makes them that much more approachable, and easier to relate to.

 You can imagine my excitement when Lindsay gave me the green light for today’s giveaway – I’m so excited for whoever wins this great prize!
 It may be one free month at Food Blogger Pro, but I promise you, you’ll stay for much longer.
 And the eBook is totally worth every penny!

 And this cookie is totally worth the calories, too!
 Make sure you load on the sprinkles!